aretw0/ga_tutorial/README.md

 - [@jcrbsa](https://github.com/jcrbsa) - Richardson Bruno

 # Licença :warning:
-Este projeto é licenciado sobre a licença MIT
+Este projeto é licenciado sobre a licença MIT.

-ga_tutorial is licensed under the following MIT license(MIT)

 Again, see the included `LICENSE <LICENSE>`_ file for specific legal details.